The Horse's Mouth (film): Production

 The film's Academy Award-nominated screenplay, written by Alec Guinness, generally follows the book upon which it was based.
 However, the screenplay focuses on Jimson's character and the life of an artist rather than on the social and political themes that the book explores.
 It also deviates from the book's ending, in which Jimson suffers a stroke and is no longer able to paint.

+Alec Guinness sought funding from the Rank Organisation who refused to finance it.
+Guinness said John Davis, head of Rank, “told me that I was a funny man and if I ever made a serious film it would finish me off.”
+This led to Guinness no longer working for Rank.

 The expressionistic paintings featured in the film are actually the work of John Bratby, a member of the English provincial realist artist group known as the kitchen sink school.
 To prepare for the film, Guinness observed Bratby at work in his home studio.

 Mike Morgan fell ill with meningitis shortly before filming ended and died before its completion.
 As a result, another actor dubbed many of Morgan's lines.

 Director Ronald Neame visited author Joyce Cary, who was dying from bone cancer.
 Cary requested that his son Tristram, who had previously scored Guinness' The Ladykillers, be contracted to write the film's score.
 Neame conveyed to Tristram Cary that he wanted "something jaunty and cocky" in the manner of Sergei Prokoviev's Lieutenant Kijé.
 The score was arranged by Kenneth V. Jones.